ST. PETERSBURG, Fla. (AP) It didn't take Jay Bruce long to feel like a part of the Cleveland Indians.

 ''I think that's what they want and I look forward to helping us get deep, deep into the playoffs.''

-ST. PETERSBURG, Fla.
-(AP) Even before Jay Bruce played his first game for Cleveland, manager Terry Francona said the slugger boosted the banged-up Indians.
+Even before Bruce played his first game for AL Central-leading Cleveland, manager Terry Francona said the slugger boosted his banged-up team.

-Bruce hit 29 home runs, tied for fourth-most in the NL, and drove in 75 runs for the Mets, playing the outfield and occasionally at first base.
+Bruce hit 29 homers, tied for fourth-most in the NL, and drove in 75 runs for the Mets, playing the outfield and occasionally at first base.
 Francona said he wants to talk with the left-handed power hitter before making any long-term decisions, but he said Bruce will probably bat fifth on Friday night.